gbkorr/Banana-Brawl-Bonanza/README.md

 # Banana-Brawl-Bonanza

 Unfinished sequel to Banana Brawl with working online multiplayer, also from High School.
-The engine is complete, but no fleshed-out game.
+The engine is complete (~3400 lines of code), but no fleshed-out game.

 The focus of this project was to make really clean, maintainable code, and I think I succeeded.
 The codebase (aside from maybe the menus) was very convenient to work with and add new content to.